JeevanSadalge2020/odin-project/README.md

 # odin-project
-This is a repo which contains all my coding exercised &amp; projects
+This is a repo which contains all my coding exercises &amp; projects